Kennard baronets

+Helen Wyllie.
+He went on to a career as a diplomat.

-The Kennard Baronetcy, of Fernhill in the County of Southampton, was a title in the Baronetage of the United Kingdom.
-It was created on 11 February 1891 for the five-year-old Coleridge Kennard.
-The baronetcy was originally intended for his grandfather and namesake Coleridge Kennard, co-founder of the Evening News and M.P. for Salisbury 1882-1885, who had died before the patent was gazetted.
-His grandmother Ellen Georgiana Kennard had on 17 January 1892 been granted the style and precedence as if her husband had been created a baronet.
-The title became extinct on the death of the third Baronet in 1999 as his only son predeceased him.
+The baronetcy was originally intended for his grandfather Coleridge Kennard, co-founder of the Evening News and Member of Parliament for Salisbury from 1882 to 1885, who had died before the patent was gazetted.
+His grandmother Ellen Georgiana Kennard was granted the style and precedence as if her husband had been created a baronet.
+She was the daughter of John Wilkinson Rowe, and niece of Joshua Rowe.

+The title became extinct on the death of the 3rd Baronet in 1999.